Illuminati: Adolph Knigge

 Weishaupt set Knigge the task of recruiting before he could be admitted to the higher grades of the order.
 Knigge accepted, on the condition that he be allowed to choose his own recruiting grounds.
 Many other masons found Knigge's description of the new masonic order attractive and were enrolled in the Minerval grade of the Illuminati.
 Knigge appeared at this time to believe in the "Most Serene Superiors" which Weishaupt claimed to serve.
 His inability to articulate anything about the higher degrees of the order became increasingly embarrassing, but in delaying any help, Weishaupt gave him an extra task.
 Provided with material by Weishaupt, Knigge now produced pamphlets outlining the activities of the outlawed Jesuits, purporting to show how they continued to thrive and recruit, especially in Bavaria.
 Meanwhile, Knigge's inability to give his recruits any satisfactory response to questions regarding the higher grades was making his position untenable and he wrote to Weishaupt to this effect.
 In January 1781, faced with the prospect of losing Knigge and his masonic recruits, Weishaupt finally confessed that his superiors and the supposed antiquity of the order were fictions and the higher degrees had yet to be written.

 If Knigge had expected to learn the promised deep secrets of Freemasonry in the higher degrees of the Illuminati, he was surprisingly calm about Weishaupt's revelation.
 Weishaupt promised Knigge a free hand in the creation of the higher degrees and also promised to send him his own notes.
 For his own part, Knigge welcomed the opportunity to use the order as a vehicle for his own ideas.
-His new approach would, he claimed, make the Illuminati more attractive to prospective members in the Protestant kingdoms of Germany.
+His new approach would, he claimed, make the Illuminati more attractive to prospective members in the Protestant princedoms of Germany.
 In November 1781 the Areopagus advanced Knigge 50 florins to travel to Bavaria, which he did via Swabia and Franconia, meeting and enjoying the hospitality of other Illuminati on his journey.